juniorh28/TTP-Capstone-FrontEnd/README.md

-  <h1 align="center">TTP Backend Template</h1>
+  <h1 align="center">TTP FrontEnd Template</h1>

   <p align="center">
-    Everything important to guide you to set up and get your backend server running and serving routes
+    Everything important to guide you to set up and get your Front End
     <br />
     <br />
     <!-- ·